 You will need to follow a low-sodium diet, as sodium causes fluid retention in your body.
 In severe cases, you may need to restrict your water intake.
 A prescription diuretic may help reduce sodium retention in your kidneys.

-Sometimes, paracentesis may be necessary if the ascites is difficult to manage.
-During a paracentesis, your doctor inserts a needle into your abdomen to remove the fluid.
+Sometimes, a large volume paracentesis may be necessary if the ascites is difficult to manage.
+During a paracentesis, your doctor inserts a needle into your abdomen to remove the fluid

 Mechanism of ascites in portal hypertension; S=stomach; C=colon; I=intestine.
 (Click to Enlarge)